Geeks in Phoenix

 How to create a recovery drive

-The requirements for creating a recovery disk are pretty simple, a USB drive that is 16GB or larger.
+The requirements for creating a recovery drive are pretty simple, a USB drive that is 16GB or larger.
 I would recommend 32GB just to be on the safe side.
 Note: The USB drive you use for the recovery drive will be erased and reformatted when you create it.
 Please copy or move anything on the drive you want to keep before creating the recovery drive.

 I would also like to mention that the time it takes to create a recovery drive that includes system files can be long.
 It may take a few hours, so be prepared to allow your computer the time it needs to complete the creation of the recovery drive.